"Songs that rival the likes of Guy Clark or Ian Tyson"

 Claudia Nygaard is the daughter of a California rancher and his city slicker wife.
 Growing up believing that cowgirl boots are appropriate footwear under a ball gown, she straddled the fence between ranching and urban life in comfort.
-It is not surprising now, that her music with it's roots in the adobe clay of the San Joaquin Valley should marry with lyrics that tell stories about TV western heroines, wide open spaces, well loved horses and even better loved cowboys.
-Delivered by a strong and sensual alto voice, her riveting storytelling is unabashedly intimate, often irreverent, frequently incisive, and sometimes joyously silly.
+So it is not surprising that her music with it's roots in the adobe clay of the San Joaquin Valley, should marry with lyrics that tell stories about TV western heroines, wide open spaces, well loved horses and even better loved cowboys.
+Delivered by a powerful yet sensual alto voice, her riveting storytelling is unabashedly intimate, often irreverent, frequently incisive, and sometimes joyously silly.

 Claudia tours tirelessly, and has torn up the highways of all 50 states and nine foreign countries.
-She has appeared at over 200 fairs & festivals, including The Cimarron Cowboy Music & Poetry Gathering, and the Cochise Cowboy Poetry and Music Gathering.
-She has won numerous awards for her songwriting, including the song competitions at both the Kerrville, Texas Folk Festival and the Tumbleweed Music Festival.
-At the Falcon Ridge Folk Festival in New York she was chosen an “Emerging Artist”.
+She has appeared at over 200 fairs & festivals, including The Durango Cowboy Poetry Gathering, the Cimarron Cowboy Music & Poetry Gathering, and the Cochise Cowboy Poetry and Music Gathering.
+At the Falcon Ridge Folk Festival in New York this year she was chosen an “Emerging Artist”.
 Endorsements from merchandisers attest to her strength as a guitarist, and she accompanies herself in performance on a Tacoma Jumbo acoustic guitar, an Eastman hollow body archtop electric, and her tiny but bravado-drenched ukulele.